Meet a Backslider: Interview #4

 Q5: What are you ambitious about these days, if not work?
 In other words, what has backsliding given you that the old version of success never could?

 So many things!
-I’m writing this from an airport on the way home from a 10-day trip in Portugal.
-I have free time.
+I started writing this from an airport on the way home from a 10-day trip in Portugal.
+I spend a lot of my free time outside, tinkering in my garage.
 I take long walks with our dog.
 I strength train.
 I’m a good friend, daughter, and partner.
 I take care of my mental health.
 I worked very part-time for 2 months this year to go to trades school and build skills in the construction trades.

 It’s not that I’m not ambitious about work— I do enjoy working— it’s just not my entire identity.
 It’s not who I am as a person.